 Quick tip: for a video interview using your laptop, elevate your laptop above desk level so your interviewer has a level view of your face.

 Some employers use phone calls for a basic pre-screening of candidates before offering interviews.
 Now that we are living in a global pandemic, you can reasonably expect that interviews will NOT be in person, and will be by phone, video / Zoom.

-Employers might conduct scheduled interviews by phone and/or skype as a screening process before deciding which candidates to bring on site for in-person interviews.
+Employers might conduct scheduled interviews by phone and/or video as a screening process before deciding which candidates to bring on site for in-person interviews.
 Keep in mind that different employers have different methods of screening candidates, so you should be prepared for all possibilities.

 Narrow the applicant pool:

 When employers receive many applications for an open position, they need to narrow the applicant pool.
 Obviously, first they screen resumes and cover letters to narrow the field.
 Contact by email can be an efficient way to further narrow the pool (they can see who responds and who follows directions).
-Phone calls and/or skype interviews can be a next step to further narrow the pool.
+Phone calls and/or video interviews can be a next step to further narrow the pool.

 Efficiency and cost:

 In a pre-pandemic world, this might have been a step prior to an in-person interview: